 - A raw carrot cut into a triangle makes the nose

-What is the Surprise in this Easter Brunch Idea?
+What is the Surprise in this Easter Dinner Idea?

 You bake the Easter Bunny BBQ Meatloaf with a hard-boiled egg in the center!
 When you cut into the meatloaf to serve it you have something that looks like this!